-On February 7, 1888 a small group of Presbyterian men gathered in the Marshall mansion at Columbus Avenue and 104th Street to discuss the prospects of a new congregation.
-Nearly a year earlier, in May, a Presbyterian Sunday school had been organized which originally met in the Marshall house; then moved to a ramshackle building nearby.
+On February 7, 1888, a small group of Presbyterian men gathered in the Marshall mansion at Columbus Avenue and 104th Street to discuss the prospects of a new congregation.
+Nearly a year earlier, in May, a Presbyterian Sunday school had been organized which originally met in the Marshall house and then moved to a ramshackle building nearby.

-Now, with the Upper West Side exploding with new homes, businesses and residents, the need for a formal Presbyterian presence was brought to the table.
-When the men left the Marshall mansion they had organized the West End Presbyterian Church with 69 members “three of whom joined on the confession of their faith,” said The Westminster, a religious publication.
+Now, with the Upper West Side exploding with new homes, businesses and residences, the need for a formal Presbyterian presence was brought to the table.
+When the men left the Marshall mansion they had organized the West End Presbyterian Church with 69 members, “three of whom joined on the confession of their faith,” said The Westminster, a religious publication.

-A small chapel was erected on “the Boulevard,” later renamed Broadway; but, according to The New York Times “was not completed before it was found to be too small.”
+A small chapel was erected on “the Boulevard,” later renamed Broadway.
+But, according to The New York Times, it “was not completed before it was found to be too small.”
 In January 1889 the corner plot at Amsterdam Avenue and 105th Street was purchased and a second, larger chapel was built.
 The new congregation commissioned the architectural firm of Carrere & Hastings to design the $40,000 structure.
 The cornerstone was laid on June 22, 1889 and the new building, which The Westminster deemed “a remarkably beautiful piece of work with its loggia of stairway columns and its Romanesque filigrees,” was dedicated on October 20 the following year.

 |A few years later The New York Times printed a grainy photograph of the chapel -- (copyright expired)|